fs-webdev/eslint-config-tree/README.md

  1. Add both `tree` and the frontier eslint configuration of your choice as Code Climate `prepare` resources (see: [extended eslint docs](https://www.familysearch.org/frontier/legacy/ui-components/eslint-config-frontier/)).

  1. Enjoy.

+## Testing/Updating:

+Occasionally, there may be an update which breaks a rule in particular or linting in general.
+To this end, when running `npm test`, we output the current linting results to a text file, clean it up a little, and employ ava to run a snapshot comparison unit test to determine if our linting output has changed from the previous run.

+If there has been a change (say you added a new rule, or there is a new valid violation triggered), you can update the snapshot via `npm run test:update`.